Emerson, Lake & Palmer in Concert: Release

 The original release of this album carried no producer credit; however, production and mixing of the album was largely carried out by Keith Emerson.

 While Emerson intended to release In Concert as a double LP, the band's imminent dissolution meant ELP's label, Atlantic Records, limited it to a single album.
 The 1993 re-release of the album, as the double CD Works Live, restored Emerson's original intent to some extent.

+The Montreal concert was also released on VHS in 1985 as Live '77, on DVD in 2002 as Works Orchestral Tour (paired with The Manticore Special) and as a double CD in 2013.